Suspension Install & Review: Hellwig LP-35 Helper Spring

 Hellwig Lp-35 Heavy Duty Leaf Kit Review

-I drive a 2005 Ford F250 FX4 Superduty, and I pull a 30-foot toy hauler that I live and work in.
+I drive a 2005 Ford F250 FX4 Superduty and pull a 30-foot toy hauler where I live and work.

-Hellwig lp-35 helper springs thumbnailMy truck has around 160,000 miles on it, 25,000 or so put on by me.
-I have the 6.0 diesel engine with all kinds of aftermarket parts and an aggressive tune, so pulling my trailer isn’t an issue.
+Hellwig lp-35 helper springs thumbnailMy truck has around 160,000 miles, 25,000 of which I put on myself.
+It has a 6.0 diesel engine with all kinds of aftermarket parts and an aggressive tune, so pulling my trailer isn’t an issue.

 The suspension is a different story.
-I don’t know if the FX4 suspension just isn’t meant for it, or maybe the rear leaf springs are just old, but when I hook up my trailer without the equalizer hitch, the rear squats four to six inches (depending on cargo).
+I don’t know if the FX4 suspension is just not meant for it or if the rear leaf springs are old; when I hook up my trailer without the equalizer hitch, the rear squats four to six inches (depending on the cargo).

-This may not seem that bad, but if you’ve ever driven any length of time with a squat rear end, you know your steering almost vanishes.
+This may not seem that bad, but if you’ve ever driven with a squat rear end, you know your steering almost vanishes.
 Not to mention the wear on your truck’s suspension and the wear on the trailer by not pulling level.

-I do have a weight-distribution hitch, but to make the truck and trailer level, I have to put some severe strain on it.
-With the amount of strain on the load bars, I have to pull every turn extremely wide, so the bars don’t pop out.
+I have a weight distribution hitch, but to level the truck and trailer, I must put a severe strain on them.
+With the strain on the load bars, I have to pull wide every turn so the bars don’t pop out.

 I Thought It Was Time For A Suspension Upgrade

-After a bit of research, I decided upon the Hellwig Lp-35 Heavy Duty Leaf Kit.
-This kit costs $203-$245 on eBay, which I thought was a reasonable price for what I was getting.
-The kit consists of a four-leaf spring pack that offers a progressive rate of up to 3500 lbs.
+After researching, I decided upon the Hellwig Lp-35 Heavy Duty Leaf Kit.
+This kit costs $203-$245 on eBay, which I thought was reasonable for what I was getting.
+It consists of a four-leaf spring pack with a progressive rate of up to 3500 lbs.

-The only downside to the purchase of these helper springs was the additional cost of the hardware kit ($104.84).
+The only downside to purchasing these helper springs was the additional cost of the hardware kit ($104.84).

 I understand that from Hellwig’s point of view, this makes everything easy, plus it gives the customer the illusion of only paying $225 for a set of springs when you’re paying $330 to be able to install them.